When Should Your Child Start Playing Competitive Sports?

 First things first, if your child has shown little to no interest in playing sports, let alone participating in a competitive league, then it’s safe to say that you should probably wait a few years to let that interest in sports manifest itself.

-You should gauge your child’s interest in sports around 6-8 years of age, introducing them to various sports and activities to get a read on what skills come to them quickly or which sports they appear to enjoy most.
+You should be gauging your child’s interest in sports around 6-8 years of age, introducing them to various sports and activities to get a read on what skills come to them quickly or which sports they appear to enjoy themselves the most in.

 Assess Their Competition

-If it’s evident your child is interested in competing in sports, the next step is assessing their skills and the level of competition they seem best suited for.
+If it’s evident your child is interested in competing in sports, the next step is assessing both their own skills as well as the level of competition that they seem best suited for.
 You never want to rush your child into an overly competitive league or team, especially if they’re just getting acquainted with the game and their role within it.

 Passion and Skill